library(MsExperiment)

 plot(proc_chrom, col = seq(3)+1)

-So three large peaks are visible in the three files, just to have an idea let’s look to the three profiles in interactive mode:
+So three large peaks are visible in the three files, just to have an idea and spot the right retention time let’s look to the three profiles in interactive mode:

 ggplotly(ggplot() +